hounslg/SF-Technology-Sparx/README.md

 + Owner
 + Custom Object
 + Free Text

+These cards also support both multiple text lines.

 ### Connectors
 There are two types of connectors, an integraiton style which can show direction, and an ERD style one showing multiplicity.
 Both line types can have their style (solid,dotted,dashed...) configured by the tag value.
 Both connectors also support the quick linker option in Enterprise Architect.